RossMcMillan92/ITCSS-Sass-Structure/README.md

 # STV Sass
 Based on Harry Roberts' concept ITCSS.
-For a complete overview, watch [this talk](https://www.youtube.com/watch?v=1OKZOV-iLj4) and [read the slides](https://speakerdeck.com/dafed/managing-css-projects-with-itcss).
+For a complete overview, watch [this talk](https://www.youtube.com/watch?v=1OKZOV-iLj4) and [read these slides](https://speakerdeck.com/dafed/managing-css-projects-with-itcss).
 This git serves as a working example, however it's not perfect and certainly not adapted to work with the current STV codebase.

 ## Contents
 1. [Overview](#overview)